vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

     You should now see a summary of alerts for the last hour.
 Under **Total alert rules** you should see **1**, the alert you created earlier.
 Below this, you will see a list of the severity categories as well as the count of alerts per category.
 The alerts we are interested in are **3 - Informational**.
 You should see at least one (if you have stopped and restarted the device simulator, you may have generated more that one alert).

-    > **Note**: If you do not yet see an alert, wait a few more minutes - there is sometimes a delay in the laerts being raised.
+    > **Note**: If you do not yet see an alert, wait a few more minutes - there is sometimes a delay in the alerts being raised.

 1. In the list of severities, click **3 - Informational**.